 Graveyard Keeper has a bit of a morbid theming.
 However, the game is one of the most charming Nintendo Switch simulation games.

 3. Stardew Valley

 Stardew Valley is one of the best-known simulator games.
-It’s one of the best simulator games on Steam and easily makes the best of the Switch too.
-This is a reinvention of the farming and social simulator genre, one that is both nostalgic and fresh.
+This is a reinvention of the farming and social simulator genre, and one that is both nostalgic and fresh at the same time.